Penenden Heath: Toponymy

 The heath has been recorded under several names.
 First appearing in the Domesday Book as Pinnedenna, it has also been recorded as Pinnenden, Pickenden, Pinenden and Pennenden.
 It has been suggested that the name derives from the Saxon pinian meaning "to punish", which may date the site as a place for executions before the Norman Conquest.

 Environment

-Certain remnants of the heathland and its environment remain.
+Areas of heathland remain.
 Mature lime trees, with some younger replacements, line the boundaries to the recreation ground.
-In addition, large oak, chestnut, hawthorn, sycamore and ash trees feature.
+In addition, large oak, chestnut, hawthorn, sycamore and ash trees feature on the site.
 Heath Wood, which lies just beyond the suburb boundary, is a privately owned chestnut coppice.
 To the north, dense planting of native trees separates the Heath from the M20 motorway.
 Soil at the northern end of the recreation ground displays characteristics of heathland and dry acid grassland.
 Other areas evidence sheep's sorrel and common heath.
 Gorse and broom have been introduced in recent years.